YusufRoshdy/tweet-classifier/README.md

 * Linear SVC

 ### Preprocessing Steps
-* Removing Repetative words
+* Removing Repetitive words
-* Removing Puctuations
+* Removing Punctuations
 * Removing Trailing white spaces
 ### Classification Models
 * Logistic Regression

   Logistic regression is the appropriate regression analysis to conduct when the dependent variable is dichotomous (binary).
-Logistic regression is used to describe data and to explain the relationship between one dependent binary variable and one or more nominal, ordinal, interval or ratio-level independent variables.
+Logistic regression is used to describe data and to explain the relationship between one dependent binary variable and one or more nominal, ordinal, interval, or ratio-level independent variables.

 * Random Forest

-    The random forest is a classification algorithm consisting of many decisions trees.
+    The random forest is a classification algorithm consisting of many decision trees.
 It uses bagging and feature randomness when building each individual tree to try to create an uncorrelated forest of trees whose prediction by committee is more accurate than that of any individual tree.

 * Linear SVC

-    The objective of a Linear SVC (Support Vector Classifier) is to fit to the data we provide, returning a "best fit" hyperplane that divides, or categorizes, our data.
+    The objective of a Linear SVC (Support Vector Classifier) is to fit the data we provide, returning a "best fit" hyperplane that divides or categorizes our data.
 From there, after getting the hyperplane, we can then feed some features to our classifier to see what the "predicted" class is.
 ### Hyperparameters Tuning
 The method used for hyperparameters tuning is **Cross-Validation** and **Grid Search**.
 It selects the best model and the best set of hyperparameters according to the validation results.